Claude R. Canizares

-Claude R. Canizares is an American physicist who stepped down June 30, 2015 from his post as Vice President of MIT.
+Claude R. Canizares is an American physicist who stepped down June 30, 2015 from his post as Vice President of the Massachusetts Institute of Technology.
 He remains the Bruno Rossi Professor of Physics at MIT and associate director for MIT of the Chandra X-Ray Observatory Center.

 Academic career

-Canizares earned his B.A., M.A. and Ph.D. degrees in Physics from Harvard University.
+Canizares earned his B.A., M.A. and Ph.D. degrees in physics from Harvard University.
 He came to MIT as a postdoctoral fellow in 1971 and joined the physics faculty in 1974.
 In 1984, he was made a full professor.

 From 1990 to 2002, Canizares was the director of MIT's Center for Space Research (now known as the MIT Kavli Institute for Astrophysics and Space Research).
-In 2002, he was appointed Associate Provost and Vice President for Research.
-He left the Associate Provostship and VPR positions to become VP in 2013.
+In 2002, he was appointed associate provost and vice president for research.
+He left the associate provostship and VPR positions to become VP in 2013.

 Canizares is also the principal investigator for the Chandra X-ray Observatory's High Resolution Transmission Grating Spectrometer instrument.